Punktum-dk/whois-rest-service-specification/README.md

 Which relays to the specific service APIs for the mapped entity being one of the ones listed above.

-The service requires that the accept header is specified to be `application/json`, all of the below examples demonstrates this using the commandline utilities `curl` or `httpie`.
+The service requires that the accept header is specified to be `application/json`, all of the below examples demonstrates this using the command line utilities `curl` or `httpie`.

 As described under Implementation Limitations, the service only supports **JSON**.
 This has to be specified using the **HTTP** header: `Accept`